cyumee/cyumee/README.md

 And dont dissapoint me!

 -Also i dont take insult's lightly, if you come up to me only to pick up fight, dni please.
-Nsfw jokes are fine,but they have limit's.
+Nsfw jokes are fine,but they have limit's!!!
-Interact if you want to be friend's with me.
-Please dont be a creep istg ill block u if u do.
+Interact if you want to be friend's with me feel free to bmf :33 Please dont be a creep istg ill block u if u do.. /bonk's u

           -IMPORTANT NOTES,
-i am mostly offtab or afk so, W2i {WHisper to Interact.}
+i am mostly offtab or afk so, W2i {WHisper to Interact.} >:p C + H Is my love language i would appreciate if you do want to cuddle me cuz... i like cud's :333